 We are committed to maintaining high standards in the stewardship of our assets, our social responsibilities as they relate to our hiring and employment practices, and our governance policies.
-Our Board has appointed Ms. Barth, Ms. Thacker, and Mr. Linn to an ESG Task Force that will report to our Nominating & Governance Committee.
-The ESG Task Force will work with management to study the applicability of ESG frameworks to the minerals industry, to refine our ESG policies accordingly, and to recommend and review the publication of meaningful disclosure that is relevant to our investors.
+Our Board has appointed Ms. Barth and Mr. Linn to an ESG Task Force that reports to our Nominating & Governance Committee.
+The ESG Task Force works with management to study the applicability of ESG frameworks to the minerals industry, to refine our ESG policies accordingly, and to recommend and review the publication of meaningful disclosure that is relevant to our investors.